klortiz13/sp24-cse110-lab4/expose/javascript/part2.md

 15. Explain the difference between the == and === operators:
 `==` compares the equality of the values being compared (i.e. `'2' == 2` would return `true`), while `===` strictly compares the equality of the values being compared, meaning that it checks for the equality of the values AND the data types (i.e. `'2' === 2` would return `false` but `2 === 2` would return `true`).

+### Functions
+17. Briefly walk through how you arrived at that result:
+The result I got is `[2,4,6]`.
+We start by calling the function `modifyArray`, passing an array `array` and a function `callback` as parameters.
+`modifyArray` creates a constant array `newArr` and then enters a for loop that will iterate through the given `array`.
+On each iteration, we're pushing an element into the `newArr`, and that element is the result of calling the given function `callback` (which is `doSomething(num)`) on the argument of `array[i]`.
+Since the first element of `array` is `1`, `callback` will take that `num` and return its multiplication it by 2, which is 2.
+Thus, the first new element of the `newArr` is 2 (because 1 * 2 = 2).
+We keep going for the other 2 elements, which after multiplying them by 2, we get 4 and 6.
+Once the loop terminates, we return the `newArr` which contains `[2,4,6]`.
+This is so cool, we can literally pass functions as arguments to be able to use them there.